Sight & Sound Theatres FAQs

 - Do you serve food at the theatres?

-Our theatres in Branson, MO and Lancaster County, PA offer a concession area with sandwiches, hot dogs, soda, fresh roasted almonds, snacks, drinks and seasonal treats.
+Our theatres in Branson, MO and Lancaster, PA offer a concession area with sandwiches, hot dogs, soda, fresh roasted almonds, snacks, drinks and seasonal treats.
 You may bring this food with you into the theatres.

 - What are some attractions, restaurants and hotels that are available through Sight & Sound?